 Easy!
 We send you an email which will contain a link to the training.
+YOU can choose: Zoom (which many people have experienced during the COVID pandemic) or TeamViewer.

 When you click on this link a browser window will open (it could be Internet Explorer or Safafi - depending on the computer you have - MAC or PC).